saferpay/sndbx/texts/css_iframe.md

 The Response Message includes a respective **RedirectURL**, if successful executed.
 This URL needs to be embedded in the Iframe.

-### <a name="css-pp"></a> Payment Page
+### <a name="css-pp"></a> Payment Page Initialize

-The Payment Page has a responsive design and automatically adapts to the size of the Iframe.
+The Payment Page (payment form) has a responsive design and automatically adapts to the size of the Iframe.
 Here are two examples:

 + Full size: